meowstars/gotcha/README.md

 A comment Gotcha have to be written like that :
         CS :KEYWORD:dev-name:yyyymmdd:Comment

 "CS" stands for Comment Symbol.
-The keyword HAVE TO be written uppercase.
-The date HAVE TO respect the format yyyymmdd.
+The keyword heve to be written uppercase.
+The date have to respect the format yyyymmdd.

 Example with a C comment :
         // :TODO:Meow:20121221:Find a way to survive to the end of the world